Flannel moth: Distribution and habitat

-There is only one species of Megalopyge in the eastern United States, although there are several throughout the Neotropics.
-Only five species of the family are known to exist in Florida: three species of Lagoa and one species each of Megalopyge and Norape.
-While 236 species of Megalopyge are found from Mexico to Argentina, only 11 species have been identified in North America north of Mexico.
-Only the New World is home to the Megalopygae.
+Species of ‘‘Megalopyge’’ occur throughout the Neotropical region, from Mexico through Central America and much of South America to Argentina, where the genus reaches its greatest diversity.
+Approximately 236 species have been recorded within this range.
+A smaller number extend north of Mexico, with about 11 species documented in the United States and Canada.
+The family Megalopygidae is restricted to the New World.
+In Florida, five species of the family have been recorded: three in the genus ‘‘Lagoa’’ and one species each in ‘‘Megalopyge’’ and ‘‘Norape’’.

 Life cycle and behavior

 Adult flannel moths are stout-bodied, and very hairy.
 Females have thin antennae while males' are feather-like.
 Larvae are called puss caterpillars and, with their long hairs, resemble cotton balls.
 They are eaten by green lacewing insects and the Anolis lizards.
 They have venomous spines that can cause a painful sting and inflammation lasting for several days.
 In some cases, the sting may cause headache, nausea, and shock-like symptoms.
 Perhaps the most notorious for stinging is the caterpillar of Megalopyge opercularis.
 Caterpillars have seven pairs of prolegs, while other Lepidopterae have five or fewer pairs.
 They feed on a wide variety of deciduous trees and shrubs.